LL.M. Tuition and Financial Aid

 - Complete Washington University’s Online Application for New Students.

 One of the ways that international students fund their education is through employer sponsorship.
-While many companies may not advertise that this funding is available, they may have funds that they disperse upon request.
+While many companies may not advertise that this financial support is available, employers often have funds that they can disburse to qualified candidates who request assistance.
 Candidates should schedule a conversation with their employer to discuss their professional development goals.

-If you have any questions about tuition and financial aid at Washington University School of Law, please email email@example.com.
+If you have any questions about tuition and financial aid at Washington University School of Law, please email us at firstname.lastname@example.org.